niklasramo/mezr/README.md

 ### `.rect( el, [ edge ] )`

 Returns an object containing the provided element's dimensions and offsets.
 This is basically a helper method for calculating an element's dimensions and offsets simultaneously.
-Mimics the native (getBoundingClientRect[https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect] method with the added bonus of allowing to provide the "edge" of the element.
+Mimics the native (getBoundingClientRect[https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect] method with the added bonus of allowing to provide the *edge* of the element.

 **Parameters**